skip to Main Content

 Chapter 13 and Chapter 7 bankruptcies stay on a person’s credit report for seven and 10 years, respectively.
 This is from the date of filing, not from the date of discharge.
 However, the impact on credit scores will diminish with the passing of time.

-In order to have their questions fully answered, a person contemplating bankruptcy may want to schedule a conference with an attorney with experience in bankruptcy filings.
+In order to have their questions fully answered, a person contemplating bankruptcy may want to schedule a conference with an attorney with experience in the filings.
 If a decision is made to move forward with a filing, the attorney could be helpful in filing the petition and representing the debtor during proceedings.

 Source: FOX Business, “When is a Bankruptcy Officially Discharged?”, Erica Sandberg, August 04, 2014